Andrew Paul - Mathematics with a Year in Industry BSc

 The year in industry included in this programme provides you with the opportunity to gain valuable work experience.
 We can help you to find a placement and support you while you are there.

-Students spend a year (minimum 900 hours) doing paid work in an organisation outside the University, usually in an industrial or commercial environment, applying and enhancing the skills and techniques they have developed and studied in the earlier stages of their degree programme.
-Employer evaluation, personal and professional reviews and on-line blogs are assessed under MAST5801 (Industrial Placement Experience) which is a co-requisite of this module.
-The assessment of this module draws on the experience gained in MAST5801 and is assessed through a Placement Report and Presentation.
+Students spend a year (minimum 44 weeks) doing paid work in an organisation outside the University, in an industrial, commercial, public sector, or similar setting, applying and enhancing the skills and techniques they have developed and studied in the earlier stages of their degree course.

-Students who do not obtain a placement or who fail module MAST5801 (Industrial Placement Experience) will be required to transfer to the appropriate programme without a Year in Industry and any marks obtained on this module will not contribute to their final degree classification.Read more
+Students who do not obtain a placement will be required to transfer to the appropriate course without a Year in Industry.

 This is a practical module to develop the skills required by a professional statistician (report writing, consultancy, presentation, wider appreciation of assumptions underlying methods, selection and application of analysis method, researching methods).